rosenfeld/ktrayshortcut/README.md

 Here's a list of known bugs:

-- The application icon is not correctly picked;
+- The application icon is not correctly picked when running from qtcreator (it doesn't seem to happen when running it directly);
 - The original window position may not be restored for some applications like gVim;
-- Stealing global shortcuts is not working;

 # Missing features